arcus/Arcus_Labs_Orientation/new_to_omics.md

 ```
 #!/bin/bash
 vt normalize -n -r /mnt/arcus/data/references/hs37d5_chr9.fa genotyped_FAM1_filtered_decomposed.vcf -o FAM1_final.vcf

 ```

 Don’t forget to inspect your VCF quickly!
 Some variants should now have a “my_snp_filter” or “my_indel_filter” in the FILTER column, resulting from our filtration.
 The header also maintains a record of what the filters themselves entailed.

 Ready to see what these variants are?
 Let’s find out in the next chapter!

-## Chapter 6 – Annotate... and Maybe Find a Diagnosis?
+## Annotate... and Maybe Find a Diagnosis?

 A fully processed VCF captures a massive list of likely variants.
 What remains to be seen, though, is what these variants actually are.
 Where is this variant located?
 What gene is it in?
 How can we classify it—is it missense, frameshift, synonymous, intronic?
 Is it commonly seen in healthy individuals?
 Many of these details can be incredibly useful in variant interpretation.